mideind/EmblaFlutterApp/README.md

 * [Install Flutter](https://flutter.dev/docs/get-started/install)

+Building for iOS requires a recent version of Xcode on macOS.
 Building for Android requires a recent version of Android Studio.
-Building for iOS requires a recent version of Xcode.

 Clone the repository: